Border Sheepdog History/Origin

 The appearance of the Border Sheepdog can be hard to predict due to the wide variety of traits from its parent breeds.
 Typically, a Border Sheepdog may have tall, hair-fringed ears.
 Their eyes, whether light or dark brown, are always lively and intelligent.

-Being a mixed breed, the Border Sheepdog doesn't have strict size standards.
+Being a mixed breed, like any other dog breed, the Border Sheepdog doesn’t have strict size standards.
 Generally, they tend to be medium-sized dogs, weighing between 25 to 45 pounds and standing 16 to 22 inches tall at the shoulder.
 However, some may fall outside this range, either smaller or larger than average.

 There are no significant differences between male and female Border Sheepdogs in terms of appearance or temperament.
 Both genders tend to have similar physical traits and energy levels, although individual personalities can vary based on genetics and training.
 Any behavioral differences are typically minor and more dependent on upbringing and socialization than gender.